 Similar to the transportive quality of its earlier summer production of “Mamma Mia!”, the Connecticut Repertory Theatre’s second production in the Nutmeg Summer Series sent its audience on a journey through time and space--but with a less lighthearted storyline.
-CRT’s production of “Cabaret,” directed by Scott LaFeber, brought audiences to late 1920s Berlin and portrayed how life in Germany changed as the Nazis rose to power.
+CRT’s production of “Cabaret,” directed by Scott LaFeber, brought audiences to late 1920s Berlin.

 Summer can be a great opportunity to be productive.
 Get a job and make some money, take summer classes to help you get ahead, take part in research, get an internship; the opportunities to be a productive human being are endless.
 However, that doesn’t mean that after you get home from work or when you have some time off on the weekend that you don’t want to have some fun and let your hair hang loose.